magnolia-sre/terraform-fastly-cdn-service/use_case_examples/README.md

 # Uses Cases ( How to test each feature in the module )

-There are different ways to parameterize the `Gazelle module` (use case examples) in order to setup `myawesome-test` and demonstrate how we can `include/exclude`  different **features** in the module.
+There are different ways to parameterize the `terraform-fastly-module` (use case examples) in order to setup `myawesome-test` and demonstrate how we can `include/exclude`  different **features** in the module.

 Following pre-requisites are required: